wdporter/acim/text/3-the-innocent-perception/index.md

 #### expanded

-5.&emsp;The mind can make the belief in separation very real and very fearful, and this belief [in separation] <em>is</em> the ‘devil’.
+5. The mind can make the belief in separation very real and very fearful, and this belief [in separation] <em>is</em> the ‘devil’.
 <sup>2</sup>It [the devil] is powerful, active, destructive and clearly in opposition to God, because it [the devil] literally denies His [God’s] Fatherhood.
 <sup>3</sup>Look at your life and see what the devil has made.
 <sup>4</sup>But realise that this [the devil’s] making will surely dissolve in the light of truth, because its [the-devil’s] foundation is a lie.